 At the Association of Child Life Professionals (ACLP), our progress is fueled by the vision of our leaders and by the hard work and commitment of a dedicated network of volunteers.
 Each year, we provide members with an opportunity to apply for volunteer positions on committees that keep our organization relevant and strong.
 Participating on a committee or work group is a great way to shape the future of child life, enhance your resume, expand your professional network, and hone leadership skills.

-Please take a moment to review the VIF Guide to learn more about the groups seeking recruits and for application instructions.
+Please take a moment to review the Volunteer Information Guide (VIF) to learn more about the groups seeking recruits and for application instructions.
 For more information about our current committees, please see the Committees and Working Groups page.

 All current Association of Child Life Professionals (ACLP) members are eligible to volunteer.